R-icntay/Pick-and-place-control-of-a-meArm-based-on-image-and-pattern-recognition-using-MATLAB/README.md

 ### Future plans

 a.
-Translate the same in the `R` programming language.
+Translate this project from `MATLAB` to the `R` programming language.

 #### Motion without trajectory